open-cogsci/osdoc/content/pages/manual/variables.md

 ## Defining variables

-The simplest way to define a variable is through the `loop` item.
+The simplest way to define a variable is through the LOOP item.
 For example, %FigLoop shows how to define a variable named `target`.
 In this example, *trial_sequence* item is called once while `target` is 'left' and once while 'target' is 'right'.

 %--
 figure:
  id: FigLoop
  source: defining-variables-in-a-loop.png
- caption: The most common way to define independent variables is using the `loop` table.
+ caption: The most common way to define independent variables is using the LOOP table.
 --%

 ## Built-in variables